jonbca/jonbca.github.io/_posts/2015-02-28-testing-higher-order-functions-clojure.markdown

 might be in Clojure.

 ## Mocking with Midje
-My current project, uses [Midje][midje], which, among other things, offers a way of "mocking" functions for testing purposes, via its `provided` function.
+My current project uses [Midje][midje] which, among other things, offers a way of "mocking" functions for testing purposes, via a `provided` function.
 Here's an example of some ring middleware that does request logging (namespace and requires declarations omitted):

 {% highlight clojure %}